adityapradhan202/Binge-Trend/README.md

 This will install all the packages required for the web application.
 6. Now open two separate terminals, run the scripts [app.py]() and [app2.py]() seperately to run the Flask APIs.
 7. To run the web application run `node index.js` in a terminal.
 8. Now the web is ready to use!
-Enjoy searching the movies and webseries of your type.**
+Enjoy searching the movies and webseries of your type.

 ### Data collection:
 Data has been collected from [Rotten tomatoes](https://www.rottentomatoes.com/) and [IMDB](https://www.imdb.com/).
 Synopsis and plot of over 600 movies and webseries have been collected.

-### Working of recommendation system:
+### Further improvements:
+Neural networks can be used on big datasets to get better classification model.
+Pretrained models can be used to leverage the power of transfer learning, to get better results in less amount of data.